skoshy/redux-dusk/docs/en-us/functions.md

 ### Parameters

-- `handlers` - an object containing all the app's handlers, keyed by the handler's namespace
+- `handlers` - an object containing all the app's handlers, keyed by the handler's namespace.
+Or just an array of the handlers, and `setupDusk` will do the work of mapping them based on their namespaces.

   ```jsx
   const handlers = {